arez/arez/docs/_docs/components/overview.md

 to put the action on the existing component while others would put it in a new `TrainTicketService` component.
 Arez is agnostic to this decision and supports either model.

-However for the sake of brevity, this document will add actions to the existing component.
-If we imagine that the domain needs an action "rideTrain" that simply decreases the number of rides remaining by one we could define it using a method such as:
+For the sake of brevity, this document will add actions to the existing component.
+If we imagine that the application needs an action "rideTrain" that simply decreases the number of rides remaining on a ticket by one we could define it using a method such as:

 {% highlight java %}
 {% file_content org/realityforge/arez/doc/examples/step3/TrainTicket.java "start_line=/@Action/" "end_line=/\}/" %}